Home Health Chondrosis: symptoms, causes, treatment

 The appearance of the above symptoms requires urgent diagnosis and treatment.

-As a rule, chondrosis affects the most mobile parts of the spine, which are subject to excessive stress.
-The development of chondrosis of the cervical spine is preceded by various diseases and negative factors:
+As a rule, chondrosis affects the most mobile areas of the spine that are subject to excessive stress.
+The development of chondrosis of the cervical vertebra is preceded by various diseases and negative factors:

 • curvature of the spine (scoliosis, hunchback, etc.);